ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 62. REMOVED (optional) Blessings of Deities, Champions of Faerun, Combat Random Equipment.
 63. REMOVED [Mod.io] 60 Wild Magic Effects.
 64. Refactored Witch Bolt and Grasping Shadow Bolt to be d10 damage spells, which are re-activated with a bonus action on subsequent turns rather than an action.
-65. Applied UNSO-style changes to Fang and Skulls, Alchemist Potion Seller, Extra Encounters and Minibosses, and More Basic Enemies in Fights.
+65. Applied UNSO-style changes to Fang and Skulls, Alchemist Potion Seller, Extra Encounters and Minibosses, Spelljammer, and More Basic Enemies in Fights.
 66. Moved "Extra Encounters and Minibosses" to "Core" Listo.
 67. ADDED Spells of Exandria.
 68. ADDED Oath of the Phoenix.